SleekPanther/interval-partitioning-greedy-algorithm/README.md

-# Jave Interval Partitioning Greedy Algorithm
+# Java Interval Partitioning Greedy Algorithm
 Java Implementation of the Interval Partitioning greedy algorithm
 **Given a set of lectures (jobs) with start & end times, schedule all lectures to use the fewest rooms (resources)**